 There's no magic formula for a successful proposal, but here are some guidelines to keep in mind.

 The Pulitzer Center provides grants to cover the hard costs of reporting projects.
 Grants are open to all journalists: writers, photographers, radio producers, and filmmakers; staff journalists as well as freelancers.
-We support veteran reporters who have been widely published, but also back younger applicants who are looking for help to jumpstart their careers.
+We support veteran reporters who have been widely published, but also back less experienced applicants who are looking for help to jumpstart their careers.
 A diversity of voices— gender, ethnicities, backgrounds and nationalities—is important to us.
 Some applicants get a grant on their first try; others have to work harder at it.
 One applicant who was twice rejected kept coming back and eventually went on to do a dozen different projects with Pulitzer Center support.
 Here are some guidelines to keep in mind:

 Potential applicants often ask us what topics we're interested in seeing and we always turn the question back to them.
 The best proposals we receive come from journalists with a deep commitment to reporting on the topic they propose, and to finding as many ways as possible to engage audiences.
 We want the ideas to be generated by the journalists because they are passionate about them—not because there might be funding available to report on them.